PdxCodeGuild/Full-Stack-Day-Class/classstringrepr.md

 # Class String Representation
-Python doesn't assume to know how to convert your type to a string.
+Python doesn't assume to know how to convert an instance of your class to a string.
 ```python
 class AddressBookEntry:
   def __init__(self, name, phone_number):